Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 9. If logging in for the first time, the system prompts you to set a new password.
 Follow the prompts.

 ### Simple Ethernet Configuration

 Use the following steps when the VCK190 board and MATLAB host computer are on the same local network:

 1. Log in as root user on the VCK190 using `sudo su`.
-2. Connect the board to network via ethernet port 17 (the top one) and find the IP address it obtains over DHCP on the first ethernet port via `ifconfig eth0` (for example the obtained address may be 192.168.1.10).
+2. Connect the board to network using ethernet port 17 (the top one) and find the IP address it obtains over DHCP on the first ethernet port using `ifconfig eth0` (for example the obtained address can be 192.168.1.10).
 3. If DHCP is not available on your network, assign the board IP address manually.
 Make sure the IP address belongs to a valid subnet (for example `ifconfig eth0 192.168.1.10`).
 4. Note the board IP address and use it when connecting from MATLAB.